-This wer the journaing que stions.
-1. One of the best travel ind ustry example es of establi ishing a sı uccessful position in re lation to a target market is ····· 2.
+1. One of the best travel industry examples of establishing a successful position in relation lation to a target market is 2.
 Mini clubs offer activities planned and supervised 3.
-Amtrak has positioned i itself to win customers by differen entiating its products from 4.
+Amtrak has positioned itself to win customers by differ entiating its products from 4.
 Positioning byend of the spectrum. and is most effective at the high and d low